 24) Who’s going to hold your web developer accountable?

 That means you either need someone on your staff that understands tech or you need to partner with a firm that has earned your trust through delivering actual results.
+If you just hire a website designer off the streets though because you saw their spammy ad on Facebook, there’s very little chance that they’ll have your best interests at heart.
+After all, they’ve already proven that they have a quantity over quality mentality.

 25) Who’s keeping an eye on your competitors?